 Health Impact Assessment is an emerging policy evaluation practice that aims to inform policy decisions in many sectors in order to promote the conditions required for optimal health.
 The goal of this course is to expose students to the rationale, practice and potential of Health Impact Assessment (HIA) with a focus on its application to policy making in Australia over winter break.
 HIA encompasses diverse methods, tools, and processes by which the potential health impacts of policies, plans, programs, and projects and policies may be evaluated.
 In this course, students consider the reasons for doing HIA, review a range of HIA case studies and analytic methods, and consider the potential of HIA as well as the needs and challenges for practice development.
 As a class project, students will gain hands on experience in conducting an original HIA as they work with international partners to critically evaluate a specific policy, project, or plan, identifying health benefits and consequences, potential approaches to quantify or qualify how the project may change health determinants, and recommendations for alternatives or improvements.
-Credit 3 units.

-S55 MPH 5381 TPS: Sustainability, Development and Health: Costa Rica
+S55 MPH 5381 TPS: Sustainability, Development and Health:

 Sustainability Studies is a transdisciplinary field that integrates the economic, social, environmental, and technological problems that humanity must solve if our species is to continue to thrive on this planet.
 This course will employ lessons from diverse fields including, but not limited to, agriculture, forestry, energy production, environmental economics, domestic and international policy, ecology, resource management, and human health.
 The course introduces perspectives from the natural and social sciences, arts and humanities, and professional disciplines and explores how their interconnection increases the prospects for creating a more sustainable future.
 The course will be taught in Costa Rica at Earth University.
 While Costa Rica will provide many of the case examples used in the class, experts from many disciplines will provide lectures and learning opportunities from cases around the world.
 Specific topics to be explored include: paradigms and worldviews; agriculture, forestry, and food systems; principles of ecology, physics and economics; energy and natural resource and conservation; cultural sustainability; environmental politics and justice; ethics and religion; sustainable agriculture; conservation and preservation of ecosystems and species; and the roles of the arts; ecological connections to human health.
+Credit 3 units.

-S55 MPH 5382 TPS: Designing Sustainable Social Policies & Programs: A System Dynamics Approach
+S55 MPH 5382 TPS: System Dynamics Modeling for Strategic Design

 This course has controlled registration for all students.
 Priority is given based on degree requirements.
 All students who wish to enroll in this course should add themselves to the waitlist.
-This class focuses on the application of model-based systems thinking and system dynamics simulation model to inform the design of sustainable policies and programs in social work, public health, and the applied sciences.
-The course covers foundations of the systems thinking perspective; problem definition; model structure and its relationship to prior knowledge and assumptions, role of mixed methods of; and model-based analysis to solve problems and design interventions.
-Application areas include the design of programs, policies, and strategy in organizational and community practice.
-Prerequisites: \$15 5007 and \$15 5040; \$55 5000.

-Same as S65 SWCD 5660 Credit 3 units.
-EN: TU
+This class focuses on the application of model-based systems thinking and system dynamics simulation modeling for strategy development in social work, public health, and social policy for the design of programs, interventions, and organizations.
+The course supports students to apply mathematical simulation modeling as a pragmatic tool for the design of program and policy interventions as well as organizational strategies.
+The course covers the foundations of the systems thinking perspective; problem scoping and definition; model structure formulation, the role of mixed methods to build confidence in models, and model-based analysis to inform design options.
+Application areas include organization and community practice, with examples from domestic and international settings.
+The course draws on methods being developed and used by the Brown School's Social System Design Lab and explores current system dynamics applications in both domestic and international settings.
+Prerequisites: MSW S15 5007 and S15 5040; MPH S55 5000.
+Same as S65 SWCD 5660